Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 ### Design

 The solution will ingest video using Live Video Analytics.
 It will pass frames to a model running on the same edge device.
-When a LP is detected, the detection event flows through the associated IoT Hub and is processed by Stream Analytics.
+When a LP is detected, the detection event flows through the associated IoT Hub and is processed by [Time Series Insights](https://azure.microsoft.com/en-us/services/time-series-insights/).

 The event will contain:
 - the licence plates
 - timestamp
 - bounding box

-Stream Analytics will aggregate events and update a store when a vehicle is determined to present.
+[Time Series Insights](https://azure.microsoft.com/en-us/services/time-series-insights/) will aggregate events and update a store when a vehicle is determined to present.
 A web app will monitor the store.
 When a vehicle is present the web app will display an "order" association with the vehicle.

-NOTE: We don't really need to store and retrieve orders.
-This can be faked in the web app.

-Instead of Stream Analytics, we could substitue a simple controller app that maintains a dictionary of LPs that it has seen.
-Every time an event is recive we touch the entry.
-The entries could time-out when it has received a touch after a certain period (20 seconds?).
-We should research if Stream Analytics will be a faster approach.

 ## First steps

 - Clone this repo to the development box.